Drakunal/DBMS-Lab/Lab 1/readme.md

 # Lab 1: Library Management System using SQL

 ### Objective
-This lab introduces the basics of SQL, including creating a database, tables with primary and foreign keys, inserting data, and running `SELECT` queries with and without the `WHERE` clause.
-We will use a **Library Management System** as the use case to apply these SQL operations.
+This lab will cover the basics of SQL, focusing on creating tables with primary and foreign keys, inserting records into these tables, and performing simple `SELECT` queries.

 ---